kevinyswong/kevinyswong.github.io/index.md

 the most generous of intentions, doing his best to extend common courtesy with a generous smile, and politely dodging topics that demand the trouble of a lengthy explanation and risk coming across as arrogant, be said to be free of symbolic violence?
-Are class divides ever except from class violence?
+Are class divides ever exempt from class violence?
 As William James writes in THE PRINCIPLES OF PSYCHOLOGY:
 <blockquote>
 Properly speaking, a man has as many social selves as there are individuals who